-- Prevention is a prominent aspect of its anti-bullying vision. - Staff are available and willing to listen. - Deal with all observed acts of bullying straight away and offer the victim immediate support by putting school procedures into action. - They beak up groups of bullies by not allowing them to associate together.
+- Prevention is a prominent aspect of its anti-bullying vision. - Staff are available and willing to listen. - Deal with all observed acts of bullying straight away and offer the victim immediate support by putting school procedures into action. - They break up groups of bullies by not allowing them to associate together.

-- Staff will treat reports of bullying seriously and they will not ignore signs of suspected bullying. - Unpleasantness from one student towards another is always challenged and never ignored. - Staff act immediately when they become aware of a bullying incident; this applies to all staff, not solely teaching staff. - Staff always respect students' privacy, and information about specific instances of bullying are not discussed with others, unless it is in a setting that the victim has given consent to, or there is a safeguarding concern. - Staff help the victim not to feel guilty or responsible by reassuring the victim that all forms of bullying are always wrong. - Follow-up support is given to both the victim and bully in the months following any incidents, to ensure all bullying has stopped. - Use the peer group as a positive resource in stopping bullying. - Help the bully to realise the hurtfulness of his/her actions - · Look for the reason why the bully bullies.
+- Staff will treat reports of bullying seriously and they will not ignore signs of suspected bullying. - Unpleasantness from one student towards another is always challenged and never ignored. - Staff act immediately when they become aware of a bullying incident; this applies to all staff, not solely teaching staff. - Staff always respect students' privacy, and information about specific instances of bullying are not discussed with others, unless it is in a setting that the victim has given consent to, or there is a safeguarding concern. - Staff help the victim not to feel guilty or responsible by reassuring the victim that all forms of bullying are always wrong. - Follow-up support is given to both the victim and bully in the months following any incidents, to ensure all bullying has stopped. - Use the peer group as a positive resource in stopping bullying. - Help the bully to realise the hurtfulness of his/her actions - · Look for the reason why the bully bullies. - Anti-bullying modules: https://learning.anti-bullyingalliance.org.uk/all-modules - Monitoring of students who have completed modules.